 - Submit an e-Portfolio Once Per Year During the Spring Semester

 I will be graduating this December and the e-Portfolio is only due in the spring, so should I submit an e-portfolio this semester?

 Because you are graduating this Fall and the e-Portfolio is only due in the Spring, you do not need to submit an e-Portfolio.

 I’m studying abroad.
 How can I fulfill the Lawton Scholars Program requirements?

 We have had a number of students study abroad and complete Lawton successfully.
 Your requirements will not change.
-You will be required to complete the PRIDE survey as it is accessible via D2L.
-You will still meet with your Success Advocate (preferably via Skype) and with your academic advisor (via Skype if able, otherwise email communication will suffice).
+You will be required to complete one of the three following options, 15 hours of community service or volunteer work, enroll in an Academic Service Learning course, or participate in undergraduate research.
+You will still meet with your Success Advocate (preferably via Skype or FaceTime) and with your academic advisor (via Skype or FaceTime if able, otherwise email communication will suffice).
 For your e-Portfolio, you can reflect on things that you did this semester and on the things that you get involved with on campus abroad.
 Your study abroad experience definitely fulfills “Explore Milwaukee and Beyond” and if you get involved on-campus abroad or volunteer abroad, those will count as well.
 In addition, because the e-Portfolio is only due once an academic year, if you are back at UWM in the Spring, you can fulfill the requirements here.

 Is it possible for the Lawton Scholarship grant to be awarded for Winter Interim study abroad trips?

 The Lawton Scholarship is only awarded in Fall and Spring semesters.
 However if you have excess funds from the Fall semester, you may apply those to your study abroad trip.
 We also would like to encourage you to apply for the Study Abroad Diversity Scholarship.
 The application to do so is below.